 Our GPS units will pair with a wide variety of sensors such as heart rate, power, and speed/cadence.
 If you’re experiencing any problems, there could be a few possible reasons with easy solutions.

-Also make sure to removed the cellophane from the battery.
+Also, make sure to removed the cellophane from the battery.
 Our first batch of batteries came with clear cellophane around the edges, but later we changed it to yellow to make it more visible.
 This ends up being the solution to more than half of the calls we get about sensor problems.

 Lezyne Heart Rate Flow Sensor

 Our heart rate monitors will automatically display 65 bpm when they are paired to the device, but not yet detecting a heartbeat.
 You may only need to wet the terminals under the strap to get it to start displaying a reading.
 If the displayed heart rate appears to have frozen on another number, remove the sensor from the strap, wait five seconds, and reattach it.
 It's also a good idea to store the sensor separate from the strap to preserve battery life.

 We've seen very few problems with our speed/cadence sensors.
 More often than not, if you're experiencing an issue, it's magnet placement.
 Please double check that the magnets are passing close enough to the sensor.
 We recommend 1-2 millimeters between the sensor arm and the spoke magnet; that's about a penny's width.
 The crank magnet needs to be within 5 millimeters.

 If your bike is stored in a way that the magnet keeps waking the sensor in between rides, the battery could die prematurely.

 Occasionally, the sensor arm can get turned or twisted too much and the wires running to it may have been damaged.
 You can check this by unscrewing the screw where the arm meets the body of the sensor and visually inspecting the wires.